davidstaab/journal_recovery/README.md

     1. I get $300 in promo credits on GCE, and they have a container optimized OS.
 Let's go!

 Next: **pruneem.py**
-The whole project is too big to tarball and pull off the VM, so I'll try to work on the device with some scripting tools.
-1. Use shell tools to find the largest folders of nonsense and delete those up-front.
-This will save some runtime for pruning.
+I tarball'd the results of sortem and downloaded it to my laptop.
+Used shell tools to find the largest folders of nonsense and delete those up-front.
+(Mostly legal disclaimers from apps and code packages, copyright notices, etc.) This will save some runtime for pruning.
-1. Run pruneem.py to compare files within a sorting directory with a higher similarity threshold: 90% rather than the first pass's 70%.
+1. Run pruneem compare files within a sorting directory with a higher similarity threshold: 90% rather than the first pass's 70%.
 If a file isn't similar enough, put it in a pile to be re-sorted.
 For files that are self-similar, take the largest and delete the rest.

 ## Ops stuff for my own reference
 ### Run the container locally